plantcad/plantcad/README.md

 ### Pre-training PlantCAD

-For advanced users who want to pre-train PlantCAD models from scratch or fine-tune on custom datasets.
+For advanced users who want to pre-train PlantCAD or PlantCAD2 models from scratch or fine-tune on custom datasets.

 **Requirements:**
 - Large computational resources (multi-GPU recommended)